 1- How long before the IUI the sperm is collected?

-It depends on individual but it should not be more than 72 hours since male’s last ejaculation.
+It depends on the individual but it should not be more than 72 hours since male’s last ejaculation.
 It is because fresh semen ensures the best motility along with morphology.
-It is best to wait for 48 hours between ejaculation and sperm collection for IUI in case low sperm count is reason for IUI.
+It is best to wait for 48 hours between ejaculation and sperm collection for IUI in case low sperm count is a reason for IUI.

 2- What is the best timing for an IUI?

 IUI should be performed within 6 hours either before or after ovulation.
 IUI is usually done between 24 to 48 hours later if the timing depends on hCG injection.
-And ideally there is at least 24 hours gap if two IUI’s are scheduled.
+And ideally, there is at least 24 hours gap if two IUI’s are scheduled.

 3- What is the success rate for IUI?